-- All players rushing the passer must be a minimum of seven yards from the line of scrimmage when the ball is snapped in the Pre-K, K, 1A, and 2A divisions.
-All players rushing the passer must be a minimum of ten yards behind the line of scrimmage when the ball is snapped in the 3A, 4A, 5A, 6A, 7A, 8A, and High School divisions. - There is no limit to the number of players allowed to rush the quarterback. - The offense cannot impede the rusher in any way.
+- All players rushing the passer must be a minimum of ten yards from the line of scrimmage when the ball is snapped. - There is no limit to the number of players allowed to rush the quarterback. - The offense cannot impede the rusher in any way.
 The rusher has the right to a clear path to the quarterback, regardless of where he or she lines up prior to the snap.
 If the "path or line" is occupied by a moving offensive player, then it is the offense's responsibility to avoid the rusher.
 Any disruption to the rusher's path and/or contact will result in a blocking penalty.
 If the offensive player does not move after the snap, then it is the rusher's responsibility to go around the offensive player and to avoid contact. - o NOTE: No blocking allowed - Players not rushing the QB may defend on the line of scrimmage, but they may not cross until the quarterback relinquishes possession of the ball, including play-action fakes. - Once the ball is handed off, the seven/ten yard rule is no longer in effect and all defenders may go beyond the line of scrimmage.